-Hazard Class Cut-off value/Concentration Limit
+Hazard class Cut-off value/concentration limit

-Acute Toxicity ≥ 1.0%
+Acute toxicity ≥ 1.0%

-Skin Corrosion/Irritation ≥ 1.0%
+Skin corrosion/Irritation ≥ 1.0%

-Serious damage to eyes/eye irritation ≥ 1.0%
+Serious eye damage/eye irritation ≥ 1.0%

-Respiratory/Skin Sensitization 2 ≥ 1.0%
+Respiratory/Skin sensitization ≥ 0.1%

-Mutagenicity: Category 1 ≥ 0.1%
+Germ cell mutagenicity (Category 1) ≥ 0.1%

-Mutagenicity: Category 2 ≥ 1.0%
+Germ cell mutagenicity (Category 2) ≥ 1.0%

 Carcinogenicity ≥ 0.1%

-Reproductive Toxicity $\geq 0.1\%$

-Target Organ Systemic Toxicity (Single Exposure) ≥ 1.0%

-Target Organ Systemic Toxicity (Repeat Exposure) ≥ 1.0%
+Reproductive toxicity ≥ 0.1%

+Specific target organ toxicity (single exposure) ≥ 1.0%

+Specific target organ toxicity (repeated exposure) ≥ 1.0%

+Aspiration hazard (Category 1) ≥ 10% of Category 1 ingredient(s) and kinematic viscosity ≤ 20.5 mm2/s at 40°C

+Aspiration hazard (Category 2) ≥ 10% of Category 2 ingredient(s) and kinematic viscosity ≤ 14 mm2/s at 40°C

-Hazardous to the Aquatic Environment ≥ 1.0%
+Hazardous to the aquatic environment ≥ 1.0%

-1.5.3.1.2 As noted in the Classification of Hazardous Substances and Mixtures (see 1.3.3.2), there may be some cases when the available hazard data may justify classification on the basis of other cut-off values/concentration limits than the generic ones specified in the health and environment hazard class chapters (Chapters 3.2 to 3.10).
-When such specific cut-off values are used for classification, they should also apply to the obligation to compile an SDS.
+- 1.5.3.1.2 As noted in the Classification of hazardous substances and mixtures (see Chapter 1.3), there may be some cases when the available hazard data may justify classification on the basis of other cut-off values/concentration limits than the generic ones specified in the health and environment hazard class chapters (chapters 3.2 to 3.10 and 4.1).
+When such specific cut-off values are used for classification, they should also apply to the obligation to compile an SDS. - 1.5.3.1.3 Some competent authorities (CA) may require SDS's to be compiled for mixtures which are not classified for acute toxicity or aquatic toxicity as a result of application of the additivity formula, but which contain acutely toxic or toxic to the aquatic environment ingredients in concentrations equal to or greater than $1\%^1$. - 1.5.3.1.4 In accordance with the building block approach, some competent authorities may choose not to regulate certain categories within a hazard class.
+In such situations, there would be no obligation to compile an SDS. - 1.5.3.1.5 Once it is clear that an SDS is required for a substance or a mixture then the information required to be included in the SDS should in all cases be provided in accordance with GHS requirements.